 The Rock Handbook is clear on this.
 Groups have to build a local following before attempting to conquer the world.
 Of course, it helps when the hometown is the third largest market in the U.S. Singer Damian Kulash (great name), guitarist Andrew Duncan, bassist Tim Norwind and drummer Dan Konopka (another great name) joined forces in '98 and soon dominated the Windy City scene.

-Before Kulash immigrated from D.C., the other three band members were in something called Stanley's Joyful Noise (not a great name).
+Before Kulash migrated from D.C., the other three band members were in something called Stanley's Joyful Noise (not a great name).
 Fortunately, everyone survived that misadventure.

-When you go with a major label you are suppose to become wildly successful.
-That's why you do it.
+When a band signs with a major label they are supposed to become wildly successful.
+That's why they do it.
 But sometimes those big promotional dollars just don't do the trick.
 Misspent?
 Squandered?
 Bad Choices?
 Always easy to blame the label.
-Or maybe the world has one too many power-pop bands.
+Or maybe the world had one too many power-pop bands.

 OK Go also contributed to the '08 charity EP "You're Not Alone," which benefited people displaced by Hurricane Katrina.

 The band's popularity led to a couple of their songs, namely "Do What You Want" and "Here It Goes Again," being used in various video games.
 The group also appeared in the comedy I Love You Man as a wedding band (with main characters Paul Rudd and Jason Segel).
 They then landed the track, "Shooting The Moon" on the "Twilight: New Moon soundtrack."

 Originally "The Influence Of The Blue Ray Of The Sunlight And Of The Blue Color Of The Sky," the title of OK Go's third album was significantly shortened to "Of The Blue Colour Of The Sky."
 According to a band release the songs on the '10 effort were the "danciest, most anthemic, most heartbroken, and honest songs" of their career.